All Books

 Who Should Read

-Fans of criminal psychology and anyone interested in the mechanics of deception.
+Fans of criminal psychology interested in deception and dual identities.

 Salem's Fall cover